I grew up in the industrial north-east of England, in a little town called Hartlepool.

-I’ve also written a spec Pilot Script for an ethnically and age diverse conspiracy/supernatural noir TV series.
+I’ve also written a spec Pilot Script (Imperium) for an ethnically and age diverse conspiracy/supernatural noir TV series.
 It's about a community of resurrected people who help with the healing of the victims of violent crime.
-It's an ode to my commitments to bring social change through non-violent action.
+The Urban fantasy of the resurrected meets the apocalyptic terror of a demonic State.

-Unique traits: Arthouse.
-Human rights stories thru the lens of the psychological drama.
+Unique traits: I have a pen; I like to write.
+I have and eye and love to Direct.
+Arthouse.
+Stories about human rights and wrongs, thru the lens of the psychological drama.
 Looking to connect with seasoned professionals who like to bend the genre rules!

 Broken Mirror War Tommy Hall was 14 years old when his father died and he took responsibility for his family, by replacing his father in the same factory.
 In 1945 he was 18, when he was flown in a Glider to the east side of the Rhine.
 Landing in the fields south-east of Hamminkeln, as all hell let loose around him; his comrades dying through gun fire, explosions or burnt alive.
 20 years later, Tommy tells his son Geoffrey a few bedtime stories about ‘what he did in the war’.
 They are like the fragments of a broken mirror, but they will leave an impression on his son; that there has to be a better way than violence to change the world.
 The broken mirror is repaired, so that others may see that war is never about glory.
 Shattered lives leave shattered reflections in the mirror of history.